-After they have received answers to these, the UX designers are now capable to manage your goals and expectations.
+After they have received answers to these questions, the UX designers are now capable to manage your goals and expectations.

 UX Documentation: Problem, Audience, and Solution

-Aside from the competition analysis, in order to make sure the UX designers understand completely your needs, there are several other particularities you have to define and they have to know, such as:
+Aside from the competition analysis, in order to make sure the UX designers fully understand your needs, there are several other particularities that you have to define, such as:

-- Problem: What is the problem you are trying to solve with this product?
+- the Problem: What is the problem you are trying to solve with this product?

-As I mentioned before, the difference between a UX Designer and a UI Designer is the fact that the first have the ability to perceive things from a technical point of view and also to empathize with.
+As we’ve mentioned before, the difference between a UX designer and a UI designer is that the former has the ability to perceive things from a technical point of view, and can also empathize with users.
 Having knowledge regarding the aforementioned points will help the UX designer create some user scenarios and build several user flows based on the target audience, exploring different usability solutions.

-The best way to make sure they have know-how regarding this is to send your already made documentation.
+The best way to make sure they have the required know-how is to send your already made documentation.
 In case you lack it or you don’t have the time to do it, the best alternative is to organize a workshop.
-Here, at Tapptitude, we organize the Product Discovery Workshop, where we work with founders just like yourself and give them a hand in getting a clearer picture of the product they want to develop.
+At Tapptitude, we set a Product Discovery Workshop, where we work with founders just like yourself and give them a hand in getting a clearer picture of the product they want to develop.

 Market Research in the user experience design process

-One cannot build a product with a bit of research beforehand.
-So, after the communication is in line, the goals and expectations are set and after the three pillars – Problem, Audience, Solution – of your product have been laid out, the next step is the market research.
+You cannot build a digital mobile product without a bit of research beforehand.
+So, after the communication with your designer is in line, after the goals and expectations are set, and after the three pillars – Problem, Audience, Solution – of your product have been laid out, the next step is the market research.

 - Market analysis